three-cubed/exercise_log_React/README.md

 ### Other notes
 During development phases, various dummy features (data/pages/components etc.) are/were used for purposes of development and experimentation.

-The initial set-up uses the standard create-react-app package from NPM in the client sub-directory (including the various boilerplates!)
+The initial set-up uses the standard create-react-app package from NPM in the client directory.